Seville is the capital of southern Spain’s Andalusia region, and also the fourth largest city in Spain.

 Restaurants and Nightlife

-People in Spain like to say they “live in the streets” in reference to their tendency to spend a lot of time outside of the home.
+People in Spain like to say they “live in the streets” referring to their tendency to spend a lot of time outside the home.
 The cafés, bars, and promenades of Seville are no exception to this Spanish rule.
-The fact that small tapas portions are served in nearly every restaurant in the city means that it’s easy to eat out more often than in!
+The fact that small tapas portions are served in nearly every restaurant in the city makes it easy to eat out more often than in!

-The restaurants are normally open for lunch from 13:00 to 16:00 or 17:00, after the typical siesta break they open again for dinner from 20:00 until midnight.
+The restaurants normally serve lunch from 13:00 to 16:00 or 17:00, after the typical siesta break they open again for dinner from 20:00 until midnight.
 Some restaurants may close for one day, which is usually Monday.
-Bars and nightclubs are open from sunset until sunrise, the busiest time there is between 2 and 4 am.
-Bars usually close at 3, discotheques and clubs at 6 am.
+Bars and nightclubs are open from sunset until sunrise.
+Bars usually close at 03:00, discotheques and clubs at 06:00.

 The main emergency numbers are: